 Your biggest concern as a website owner is to gain consent from site visitors.
 According to the GDPR, you must get explicit consent from EU citizens to collect and process their personal information.
 You cannot share this data with your advertising and remarketing accounts without consent.

 Before you begin:

-In older versions, WordPress automatically stored people’s names and details when filling in comments.
+In older versions, WordPress stored people’s names and details automatically when filling in comments.
 This ensured that people did not have to retype their information when making a new comment.

 It is generally a good idea to encrypt traffic to your website.
 Do this by using HTTPS for your website.
 There are many benefits to moving to HTTPS.
 It also gives visitors to your site a feeling of security and trust.

-Create a tick box so that users can click on it to confirm that they accept your terms of service when they click submit.
-You have to add another tick box so that users know that you will send them further marketing communication.
+Create a tick box so users can click on it to confirm that they accept your terms of service when they click submit.
+You have to add another tick box so that users know you will send them additional marketing communication.
 The tick box must not be checked beforehand.
 Users need to click on it to give explicit consent.
 Fortunately, popular contact forms like WPForms, Ninja Forms and Contact Form 7 make it easy to add these tick boxes.

 It’s necessary to notify users on your site that your website collects cookies.
 You can do this by creating an overlay with a cookie notification plugin.
 Some plugins you can use are Cookie Notice and Cookie Consent.